DallasAustin/A-Class-Half-Full-/_posts/2021-09-23-Fifth-Weak-Glass.md

 # The Writing Process, Tutoring, and Planning in the Writing Center

-## Information and imiges from: _Bedford Guide for Writing Tutors 6th edition Chapters 2,3,Bruffee_
+## Information and images from: _Bedford Guide for Writing Tutors 6th edition Chapters 2,3,Bruffee_
 ![Bruffee](https://raw.githubusercontent.com/DallasAustin/A-Class-Half-Full-/main/images/bruffee.png)

 ### Summary